 A while ago, when I was on one of my camping trips, I met some people who seemed like avid travelers.

-As I got to know them further, they told me some really fabulous stories of their travel adventures- how they made their way through major part of India hitchhiking, commuting, and staying with the locals absolutely free of costs.
+As I got to know them further, they told me some really fabulous stories of their travel adventures- how they made their way through a major part of India hitchhiking, commuting, and staying with the locals absolutely free of costs.
+Hitchhiking can be fun but it also comes with problems.
+But just in case of an emergency, everything you need to know to prepare for it is mentioned in this ultimate preppers guide for an emergency.

 That made me wonder: How did hitchhiking begin in the first place?
 Who came up with the very concept of traveling with strangers?
 Do people actually offer you free rides for nothing at all?
 If yes, then why?